mfzhsn/sonic-telemetry/README.md

 gnmiC dails-in on specific yang paths also called as xpaths or virtual-paths(SONiC). gnmiC needs to be configured with the appropriate paths.

+*Note:* Add or Update with your nodes`s xpath for gnmiC to collect metrics.

 Example:

 ```